-The anti-Kurdish repression has been almost continous since 1921, with an extreme violence including massacres and mass deportations.
+The anti-Kurdish repression has been almost continuous since 1921, with extreme violence including massacres and mass deportations.
 During the rule of Atatürk only, from 1921 to 1938, military campaigns against the Kurds amounted to about twenty.
-Later, the same violence has repeatedly recurred from the 1970s and especially 1990s.
-The 1938 campaign against the Dersim rebellion, with casualties by tens of thousands, a mass deportation et all imaginable violences that it entails, still lives in the collective memory of the Kurds, and of course, in turn, until now, has fueled Kurdish counter-violence for decades.
+Later, the same violence has repeatedly recurred from the 1970s and especially the 1990s.
+The 1938 campaign against the Dersim rebellion, with casualties by tens of thousands, mass deportation, and all imaginable violence that it entails, still lives in the collective memory of the Kurds, and of course, in turn, until now, has fueled Kurdish counter-violence for decades.

-In short, the anti-Kurdish repression is one of the main constituent part of Turkish policies, not varying by government, all along the period that opens with the Republic.
+In short, the anti-Kurdish repression is one of the main constituent parts of Turkish policies, not varying by government, all along the period that opens with the Republic.

 5 Violence, Turkey's “nocturnal body”

 Until the 2000s, the Western chancelleries and mass media considered Turkey as a “democracy”, the only one in the Middle East.
 In theory, the regime is constitutional, republican, parliamentary.
 Elections are regularly held, and, since 1945 and apart from the 1980-1983 period, political life consisted of free competition between political parties.
 In form, it apparently was a democracy.
 Erdoğan himself reached power in conformity with the constitution.
 His party, the AKP, won the general elections in 2002, 2007, 2011, 2015.
 But this system is itself limited by legal and constitutional provisions, like the law that hinders a representation in Parliament for a party with less than 10% of votes at the national level.